Photons

 Any element with a work function below 2.91 eV.
 Like: Ce, Gd, Li

 A large amount of radiation can hurt living things in a direct way, by increasing their temperature.
-A toaster and a microwave oven both use radiation to cook food.
+A toaster and a microwave oven both use radiation to cook food, but they aren't otherwise dangerous.

-Radiation from particles with very high energy can harm living things in a more subtle way.
-The particles can ionize atoms, which breaks chemical bonds.
-This can cause cell death and possibly cancer.
+Radiation from particles with very high energy per particle can harm living things in a more subtle way.
+High energy particles can ionize atoms, breaking chemical bonds.
+This can lead to cell death and an increased risk of cancer.

 Non-ionizing radiation is generally below 1.60 × 10-18 J (10 eV).
 This safe radiation doesn't have enough energy to break chemical bonds.